Contact:

 Consequences for method selection

 The higher the reinforcement density and the more massive the member thickness, the more combined methods prove effective: hydraulic splitting to initiate cracks and reduce volume, followed by pulverizer or shear operations to separate concrete and steel.
 In confined conditions, a stepwise approach with small removal cycles is recommended.
+Pre-drilling and, where needed, pre-cuts using compatible cutting methods support predictable crack propagation and minimize overbreak at interfaces.

 Methods for removing foundation remnants

 The choice of method depends on concrete strength, reinforcement, accessibility, requirements, and target geometry.
 The focus is on low-vibration, controlled techniques.
+Where boundaries are tight, remote-controlled tools and staged removal improve occupational safety and process reliability.

 Hydraulic splitting with rock and concrete splitting devices